skrey/yellow-extensions/documentation/english/content.md

 2. Files can have a date prefix for sorting, e.g. `2013-04-07-blog-article.txt`
 3. No prefix means there is no special order, e.g. `wiki-article.txt`

 Prefix and suffix are removed from the location.
 For example the folder `content/2-about/` is available on your website as `http://website/about/`.
-The file `content/2-about/contact.txt` is available as `http://website/about/contact`.
+The file `content/2-about/contact.txt` becomes `http://website/about/contact`.

 Text files
 ----------
 Let's have a closer look at text files.
 Open the file `content/1-home/page.txt` in your favorite text editor.
 You'll see settings and text of the page.
-You can define `Title` and other setting at the top of a page.
+You can change `Title` and other setting at the top of a page.
 Here's an example:

     ---
     Title: Home